 Multidrug-resistant organisms (MDROs): MDROs (multidrug-resistant or drug-resistant) are bacteria that are resistant to one or more classes of antimicrobial agents.
-The MDROs that are applicable for the use of EBP should be based on local epidemiology and, at a minimum, resistant organisms targeted by CDC and other epidemiologically important MDROs.
+CMS notes that EBP should be used for residents infected or colonized with a CDC-targeted MDRO when Contact Precautions do not otherwise apply.
+Facilities have discretion in using EBP for residents who are infected or colonized with an MDRO that is not currently targeted by CDC.